isomerpages/moe-concordpri/_for-parents/New P1 Parents/Administrative Matters.md

 of Education (MOE) would like to collect necessary information about you and your child/ward to provide educational services for your child/ward in our schools.</p>
-<p>You will be able to submit via the Student Details Form portal from late
+<p>You will be able to submit the Student Details Form from <strong>10 am</strong> on
-November onwards via this <a href="https://pg.moe.edu.sg/forms/sdf" rel="noopener nofollow" target="_blank">link</a> or via PG.
-We will notify you via PG when the portal is available.</p>
+1 Dec 2025 via PG.
+We will notify you via PG when the Form is available.</p>
+<p><strong>Only one parent</strong> (father or mother) is required to submit
+the pupil data to MOE.
+However, if the parent indicates that he/she is unable to provide his/her spouse’s highest educational level attended, the other parent will need to log in to submit the information.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 35%;" height="auto" width="100%" alt="" src="/images/SDF.png">
 </div>